This writing project is courtesy of everyone's good friend Angelo. I'll let him describe it:

 A friend challenged me to a writing contest.
 The basic premise is that for two months, she will send me a writing prompt twice a week.
 750 word response.
 I will do the same with her.
 The point is to get some experience/feedback writing a bunch of different, unusual things with odd prompts that you don't expect.
 Would you be interested in doing one a week for the rest of the offseason?

 Fun times in Cleveland today.
 (Cleveland!)
+Now, that said, we started this exercise a month ago and only recently finished our first contributions.
 He's posting his on Goodspeed and Poe, everyone's favorite blog.
 I'm posting my contributions (apparently!) on Gothic Ginobili, everyone's favorite basketball.
 No, I didn't mean to type "basketball blog."
 Gothic Ginobili is not a blog.
 Gothic Ginobili is a basketball.
 If you disagree with this particular assessment, you just haven't experienced this place properly yet.
 Here are the previous prompts:

 • • •

 PROMPT #2: Your next prompt, if you choose to accept it, is to write about the stupidest thing you ever purchased.
 Why did you buy it?
 How has it affected your life?
 How would your life be different if you had that money back and could choose to invest it more wisely?